manastechnical/react-pin-app/README.md

 # react-pin-app
-Have a glimpse of my work on https://react-pin-app.herokuapp.com/
+Have a glimpse of the app on https://react-pin-app.herokuapp.com/